 The hosts pressed Williams on the feud, asking him if he had beef with Page.
 “Not from me, not from me,” Williams replied.

 Then the hosts asked Williams if Page is “kind of like an asshole.”

 “He’s not ‘kind of’,” Williams replied.
 “No, no, no, let me tell you: Our next door neighbour isn’t happy with us trying to renovate our house and it has caused a problem and it will probably continue to cause a problem.
 But what is great about this whole thing is it’s Jimmy Page from Led Zeppelin, and it’s not Jimmy the accountant from Chelsea so at least we’ve got a good story.”

 Williams went on to explain that “we bought this house and it was dilapidated, you know.
 It needed fresh energy, new love.
 It just needed a lick of paint and, you know, new stuff to be added, and our next door neighbour sort of decided to concentrate all of his energy on trying to block everything.
 I think Jimmy is bored.
 I’m next door now, I’ve got a studio in my house.
 We could write songs together.”

-The hosts then cut to an ad break.
+The hosts then cut to an advertising break.
 Williams, believing he was off air, continued talking about Page.
 But what he didn’t realise was that the interview was being broadcast on Facebook Live, and everyone watching on the social network heard what Williams thought was off the record: